-Let’s face it, there’s a number of eBooks and physical books on finding locations to photograph.
-Throw in a bunch of web sites and you’re good to go, right?
+Let's face it; there are several eBooks and physical books on finding locations to photograph.
+Throw in a bunch of web sites, and you're good to go, right?
 Well, not so fast.

 eBooks (PDF’s/Kindle) can be read on my phone, so what’s the problem?

-- To view a PDF on a phone requires a lot of pinch zooming.
-For the first bit, that’s ok, but after a few minutes, it gets tiring – fast.
+- To view a PDF on the phone requires a lot of pinch zooming.
+For the first bit, that's ok, but after a few minutes, it gets tiring – fast.

 - You can’t interact with the PDF except flipping pages.